Our mission: Informing and engaging voters for a robust democracy.

-Our guides.vote team creates nonpartisan voters guides, in English and Spanish, to key elections across the United States.
-These carefully researched guides allow readers to make confident voting decisions based on clear understanding about where the candidates stand.
-They offer a concise and credible way to help potential voters overcome political cynicism, overload, and misinformation by making clear the difference between candidates and the stakes of showing up.
-They help people get past the myth that it’s not worth voting because candidates are “all the same.”
+Our guides.vote team creates nonpartisan voters guides to key elections across the United States, in both English and Spanish.
+We carefully research each guide, allowing readers to make confident voting decisions with a clear understanding of where the candidates stand.
+By outlining the differences between candidates and showing what’s at stake in each election, our guides can help potential voters overcome misinformation, an overload of attack ads, or political cynicism.
+The guides help people get past the myth that it’s not worth voting because their vote won’t make a difference, or because the candidates are “all the same.”

 As our Impact Summary describes, our voters guides project began in 2012, originally for students at hundreds of college campuses, where our campus partners said they were crucial not only in helping students decide who to vote for, but whether to vote at all.
 We became a separate organization in 2022 and now distribute the guides through a wide variety of national and local partners, who get them into the hands of potential voters.
 These include Ben & Jerry’s Ice Cream, Black Voters Matter, Civics Center, DoSomething, HeadCount, Mi Familia Vota, NAACP, Nonprofit VOTE, Patagonia, U.S. Vote Foundation, Vote.org, Youth Service America, and many others, along with campus groups like Andrew Goodman Foundation, Campus Vote Project, and Rise, and individual colleges and universities.
 Partners appreciate how the guides dig deep into candidate stands, instead of just cutting and pasting from candidate websites.

-Since our 2022 launch as a separate organization, we’ve distributed over 900,000 printed guides.
-We’re on track to distribute over 4 million in 2024.
-Read our Partner Summary to learn more about our background, our activities, and our plans for the future.
+In 2022, we launched as a separate organization, and distributed 280,000 printed guides.
+In 2024 we distributed 6 million.
+Read our Impact Summary to learn more about what we did last year, our background, and our plans for the future.
 How and Why We Create Our Guides explains more about what we do.
 And our testimonials about the guides show the scope and impact of our work.

 Claire was born in Belfast, Northern Ireland, and moved to the U.S. in 2007.
 She’s a tenured professor who has worked in refugee advocacy and outreach with a range of local and global organizations.
 Her refugee work led to her getting the Utah Lieutenant Governor’s Volunteer Award and the American Society for Public Administration Distinguished Service Award for Outstanding Contribution to Public Administration for research & advocacy in the area.
 In 2018 she worked on an emergency response team for Lighthouse Relief on the Greek island of Lesvos, servicing the Aegean Sea.
 She has a BA in Humanities from Ulster University, an MA from Queen’s University Belfast, an MSC in International Affairs and Global Enterprise from the University of Utah, and is a PhD candidate at Ulster University.